irishryoon/GridPathLifting/README.md

 ### Noise-adding simulation

 To test the robustness of this pipeline, we added noise to the simulated grid cell activity.
-In `add_noise.py`, we added Gaussian noise to the grid cell activity to simulate spontaneous neural firing.
-Testing is implemented in [`noisy_data_test/`](noisy_data_test/) folder.
+In `add_noise.py` in [`noisy_data_test/`](noisy_data_test/) folder, we added Gaussian noise to the grid cell activity to simulate spontaneous neural firing.
+Testing is also implemented in the folder.
 The noise is added to the grid cell activity with a different parameters, and the lifting algorithm is applied to the noisy data.

 ### Lifting error cases